Mislav Matić

-Mislav Matić (born 6 January 2000) is a Croatian footballer playing as a centre-back who plays for HNK Šibenik.
+Mislav Matić (born 6 January 2000) is a Croatian footballer playing as a centre-back who plays for Vardar.

 Career

 Youth career and Lokomotiva Zagreb

 Until the age of 17, Matić played for Croatian Third Football League side Junak Sinj before joining Lokomotiva Zagreb in the top flight.

 Rudeš

 In 2019, he was sent on loan to Croatian Second Football League team Rudeš until the end of the season.

 Mynai

 In 2020, he signed for Mynai in the Ukrainian top flight.

 Šibenik

 In summer 2022, he signed for Šibenik.

 Personal life

 Matić's older brother, Bernardo, is also a footballer.